QCrBox/QCrBox/docs/tutorials/wrap_gui_command.md

 For the purposes of this tutorial, we'll also need to obtain two extra files, so download the following:

-- [`dummy_gui.py`](./dummy_gui.py): This represents the GUI application we want to run within an interactive session.
+- [`dummy_gui.py`](./dummy_gui.py){:download}: This represents the GUI application we want to run within an interactive session.
 It's a simple Python program that takes an input CIF file and displays a bsic dialogue box with a selectable button.
 When the button is clicked, the program closes.
-- [`dummy_gui_commands.py`](./dummy_gui_commands.py): This is a small support module that in this case contains a single function used by QCrBox for when the GUI program is closed, to prepare the output CIF file that is expected, and return the output filename from the function.
-In this case, for tutorial purposes it simply creates a copy of the input CIF file and uses that, but in a typical application, this would be the output CIF file saved by the application.
+- [`dummy_gui_commands.py`](./dummy_gui_commands.py){:download}: This is a small support module that in this case contains a single function used by QCrBox for when the GUI program is closed, to prepare the output CIF file that is expected, and return the output filename from the function.
+In this case, for tutorial purposes it simply creates an output file with an arbitrary string within it and returns that, but in a typical application this would be the output CIF file saved by the application.

 Ensure both of these files are placed in the `dummy_gui_tutorial` directory.

 As a reminder, when invoked, a QCrBox command goes through three states:

   - `prepare` - to set up the application and stage in the input files (e.g. CIF file) to be processed by the application
   - `run` - to actually run the application until closure, controlled by the user interactively in this case
   - `finalise` - to do any last minute post-processing and ensure an output CIF file is ready to be staged out of the application back to QCrBox

 It is during the `finalise` state that our function in `dummy_gui_commands.py` is called.

 In this example container, we use a trivial application.
-Of course in practice, an interactive GUI program will obviously be more sophisticated, but the process remains the same: a QCrBox command is invoked on the container which opens an application, the user interacts with the application to accomplish some crystallography tasks, and when complete, the output is saved and the program is closed.
+Of course in practice, an interactive GUI program will obviously be more sophisticated, but the process remains the same: a QCrBox command is invoked on the container which opens an application, the user interacts with the application to accomplish some crystallography or other tasks, and when complete, the output is saved and the program is closed.

 ## Specifying our command in `config_dummy_gui_tutorial.yaml`